-Ricardo Guzman, MA, RRT, President Respiratory Care Board of California
+Ricardo Guzman, MA, RRT, President

 Where Is the Board Now?

 Mission

 To protect and serve consumers by licensing qualified respiratory care practitioners, enforcing the provisions of the Respiratory Care Practice Act, expanding the availability of respiratory care services, increasing public awareness of the profession, and supporting the development and education of respiratory care practitioners.